Gary Glitter

-BBC News described Gadd's fall from grace as "dramatic" and "spectacular".
+BBC News described Glitter's fall from grace as "dramatic" and "spectacular".
 He was arrested in 1997 and convicted and imprisoned in 1999 for downloading thousands of child pornography images and videos.
 He was acquitted of a charge of sexual activity with an underage girl in the 1970s.
 He later faced criminal charges and deportation from several countries in connection with both actual and suspected child sexual abuse.
 He was deported from Cambodia on suspected child sexual abuse charges in 2002 and settled in Vietnam, where a court found him guilty of obscene acts with minors in 2006.
 After serving his sentence, he was deported to the UK and was placed on the Sex Offenders' Register for life.
 After the Jimmy Savile sexual abuse scandal, Gadd was arrested again in 2012, as part of Operation Yewtree.
-He was released on bail, and was charged in 2014 with historical child sex offences.
-In 2015, he was found guilty of one count of attempted rape, one count of unlawful sexual intercourse with a girl under 13, and four counts of indecent assault; he was sentenced to 16 years in prison.
-He was released on licence in February 2023 after serving half of his sentence in prison, but recalled to prison in March of the same year after breaching the conditions of his licence.
-His parole bid was denied in June 2025.
-In 2015, Gadd was described by music journalist Alexis Petridis as a "public hate figure".
-Episodes of the music show Top of the Pops featuring his performances are no longer repeated.
+He was released on bail, and was charged in 2014 with historical child sex offences; since then episodes of the music show Top of the Pops on which he performed are no longer repeated.
+In 2015, he was found guilty of one count of attempted rape, one count of unlawful sexual intercourse with a girl under 13, and four counts of indecent assault; he was sentenced to 16 years in prison, and described by music journalist Alexis Petridis as a "public hate figure".
+He was released on licence in February 2023 after serving half of his sentence, but recalled to prison the next month after breaching the conditions of his licence.
+His parole application was denied in June 2025, and he was charged with further historical sex offences in 2026.